 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use which was calculated based on the cash flow forecast from the financial budgets covering the future five-year period with the terminal growth rate.
-The annual discount rate was 8.05% and 11.98% in its test of Goodwill impairment for Driver IC CGU as of December 31, 2021 and 2022, respectively, based on industry weighted average cost of capital.
-The annual discount rate for WLO CGU was 13.33% and 15.34% as of December 31, 2021 and 2022, respectively.
-The terminal growth rate, based on following 5 years average Taiwan economic growth rate published by International Monetary Fund, was 2.46% and 2.18% used in the test for both CGUs as of December 31, 2021 and 2022, respectively.
-The test of the future for the related industry by considering the history information from internal and external sources.
+The annual discount rate was 11.98% and 9.95% in its test of Goodwill impairment for Driver IC CGU as of December 31, 2022 and 2023, respectively, based on industry weighted average cost of capital.
+The annual discount rate for WLO CGU was 15.38% and 13.96% as of December 31, 2022 and 2023, respectively.
+The terminal growth rate, based on following 5 years average Taiwan economic growth rate published by International Monetary Fund, was 2.18% and 2.6% used in the test for both CGUs as of December 31, 2022 and 2023, respectively.
+The key assumptions abovementioned represents the management's forecast of the future for the related industry by considering the history information from internal and external sources.

-For the years ended December 31, 2020, 2021 and 2022, the Company did not recognize any impairment loss on goodwill.
+For the years ended December 31, 2021, 2022 and 2023, the Company did not recognize any impairment loss on goodwill.

-(l) Other Intangible Assets
+(1) Other Intangible Assets